 Historically, stock market returns tend to be lower when the starting forward 12-month price-to-earnings ratio is elevated.

-Going into 2018, the forward 12-month P/E ratio was highly elevated at 18.3.
-This left little room for the P/E ratio to increase, despite US companies exceeding earnings expectations this year.
+Going into 2019, the forward 12-month P/E ratio was generally in line with the historical average at 14.2.
+This left ample room for the P/E ratio to increase, despite US companies failing to grow earnings in 2019.